 What is STEM?

-If you’re new to using STEM, then you may be unfamiliar with what it means.
+If you’re new to using STEM, you may be unfamiliar with it.
 In short, it stands for Science, Technology, Engineering, and Math.
 There are also STEAM activities, which simply add the Arts.

 Overall, STEM was created as an educational policy that would help intentionally address subjects and concepts often overlooked in the classroom.